• Skip to primary navigation

 Freezing Frosted Cake: To freeze, put the frosted and/or decorated cake in the freezer and freeze solid (about an hour).
 Next wrap the frozen cake tightly in a couple of layers of plastic wrap, followed by a layer of aluminum foil.

-sour cream chocolate cake with chocolate buttercream
+Round chocolate cake with chocolate buttercream frosting, decorated with colorful sprinkles.

 FAQ